Dr. John R. Meyer

 Grade decisions for all borderline students (within 2%) will be based on class participation, effort, improvement, etc.

-Students taking the course via distance education must make individual arrangement with the instructor for taking the quizzes, exams, lab practicals, and final exam.
+Students taking the course via distance education must make individual arrangements with the instructor for taking the quizzes, exams, lab practicals, and final exam.
 Options include:

 - Testing with other students during the scheduled class period